-- Permit innovative considerations in the development of land, to ensure that all development is undertaken in a manner that significantly enhances the unique quality of life and culture of the city. - Allow a creative, mixed-use approach to the development and use of the land and related physical facilities to produce better development, design and construction of quality and aesthetic amenities, and to establish standards within the MPDR that may be different than or supplemental to the underlying zoning. - 3.
-Allow for a choice in the type and quality of environments, including a mix of landuses, available to residents and visitors. - 932 4.
-Better relate residential and commercial uses with community facilities and933 infrastructure location, size and design. - Master Plan Developments and Planned Unit Developments are not intended for use in situations where a proposed development is reasonably feasible under one of the City's existing zoning classifications or in situations where the primary purpose is to obtain a relaxation of standards applicable to similar types of development in other zones.
+- 922 - Permit innovative considerations in the development of land, to ensure that all development is undertaken in a manner that significantly enhances the unique quality of life and culture of the city. - 2.
+Allow a creative, mixed-use approach to the development and use of the land and related physical facilities to produce better development, design and construction of quality and aesthetic amenities, and to establish standards within the MPDR that may be different than or supplemental to the underlying zoning. - 3.
+Allow for a choice in the type and quality of environments, including a mix of landuses, available to residents and visitors. - 932932933933934935935936936937937938938938939939939939939939939930930930930931931932932932933933934935935935936936937937938<l

+Master Plan Developments and Planned Unit Developments are not intended for use in situations where a proposed development is reasonably feasible under one of the City's existing zoning classifications or in situations where the primary purpose is to obtain a relaxation of standards applicable to similar types of development in other zones.